Fractional CTO vs VP of Engineering: which to hire

 Which one does an SME actually need?

-For most SMEs between £500k and £5m revenue, the answer is fractional CTO, not VP of Engineering.
-At this stage, the primary technology problem is almost never delivery speed.
-The engineering team is small, delivery is manageable, and the bottleneck is the technology decisions themselves.
-Which database architecture.
-Which AI integration.
-Which SaaS tools to keep and which to cut.
-Whether to build a custom integration or buy a connector.
+For most SMEs between £500k and £5m revenue, the honest answer is fractional CTO, not VP of Engineering .
+At this stage the primary technology problem is almost never delivery speed.
+The engineering team is small, delivery is manageable, and the real bottleneck is the technology decisions themselves: which database architecture, which AI integration, which SaaS tools to keep and which to cut, whether to build a custom integration or buy a connector.
 These are CTO decisions.
-A VP of Engineering does not make them.
+A VP of Engineering does not make them, and asking one to is a misuse of the role.
 When the engineering team grows to 15 to 20 people and the primary problem shifts from "what are we building" to "how do we build it reliably at scale", a VP of Engineering becomes the priority.
-At that stage, the CTO is still needed for strategy, but the VP of Engineering takes the execution management off the CTO's plate.
+At that point the CTO is still needed for strategy, but the VP takes the execution management off the CTO's plate so strategic focus does not get eaten by standups and one to ones.
+If you want a deeper map of when this role fits a smaller company, read the fractional CTO overview before you commit to either hire.

 What is the main difference between a CTO and a VP of Engineering?

 A CTO owns the technology strategy and architecture: what to build and why.
-A VP of Engineering owns the engineering organisation: how to build it reliably and at scale.
+A VP of Engineering owns the engineering organization: how to build it reliably and at scale.
 Both roles are senior, but they solve different problems.
-A CTO without a VP of Engineering can set direction but cannot scale delivery.
-A VP of Engineering without a CTO can scale delivery but cannot set direction.
+A CTO without a VP of Engineering can set direction but cannot scale delivery, and a VP of Engineering without a CTO can scale delivery but cannot set direction.

 Which role should a startup hire first?

 Almost always the CTO, fractional or otherwise.
-The architecture and technology decisions have to come before the delivery organisation can be built.
-Hiring a VP of Engineering into a company with no technical direction is like hiring a delivery manager with no product to deliver.
+The architecture and technology decisions have to come before the delivery organization can be built around them.
+Hiring a VP of Engineering into a company with no technical direction is like hiring a delivery manager when there is no product to deliver yet.
+Set the direction, then staff the execution.

 Can one person do both jobs?

 In early stage companies, yes.
-A CTO who also manages the engineering team is common at the 0 to 10 developer stage.
-As the team grows past 15 people, the two roles typically separate because the management load of a large engineering team becomes incompatible with maintaining strategic focus.
-Want this built for your business?
-Book a call.
-See also: fractional CTO vs full time CTO, when to hire a fractional CTO, fractional CTO overview, AI strategy consultant
+A CTO who also manages the engineering team is common at the 0 to 10 developer stage, when the strategy load and the management load are both light enough to carry together.
+As the team grows past 15 people, the two roles typically separate, because the management overhead of a larger engineering team becomes incompatible with maintaining strategic focus.